How Bad is Monster Zero Sugar for You? Unpacking the Myths and Facts

 Caffeine Levels Compared

 When it comes to caffeine content, energy drinks vary quite a bit.
 Monster Zero Sugar contains about 140 mg of caffeine per 16-ounce can.
 This is on the higher end compared to some other energy drinks like Red Bull, which offers about 80 mg in an 8.4-ounce can.
-In contrast, yerba mate provides a smoother energy experience with around 80 mg of caffeine per serving.
-This means that while Monster Zero Sugar packs a punch, it's important to be mindful of your caffeine intake throughout the day.

 Sugar Content Analysis